vitobotta/hetzner-k3s/README.md

 - rocky-8, rocky-9
 - fedora-36, fedora-37

-It's also possible to use a snapshot that you have already created from and existing server (for example to preinstall some tools).
+It's also possible to use a snapshot that you have already created from an existing server.
 If you want to use a custom snapshot you'll need to specify the **ID** of the snapshot/image, not the description you gave when you created the template server.
 To find the ID of your custom image/snapshot, run: